Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

     helm install alfresco-nfs-provisioner stable/nfs-client-provisioner --set nfs.server="EFS-DNS-NAME" --set nfs.path="/" --set storageClass.name="nfs-client" --set storageClass.archiveOnDelete=false -n kube-system
     ```

-### Deploy ACS
+### Deploy Content Services

-Now the EKS cluster is setup we can deploy ACS.
+Now the EKS cluster is setup we can deploy Content Services.

 #### Namespace

-Namespaces in Kubernetes isolate workloads from each other, create a namespace to host ACS inside the cluster using the following command (we'll then use the `alfresco` throughout the rest of the tutorial):
+Namespaces in Kubernetes isolate workloads from each other, create a namespace to host Content Services inside the cluster using the following command (we'll then use the `alfresco` throughout the rest of the tutorial):

 ```bash
 kubectl create namespace alfresco